Member of Academy of Professional Family Mediators and Oregon State Bar’s Family Law and Alternative Dispute Resolution Sections

 After law school graduation Jo served as Legal Counsel to the House Judiciary Committee for the 1989 Legislative Assembly.
 She then spent a few years as a public defender in Washington County, Oregon.
 After a year living in Europe, Jo practiced family law at a firm in Portland, and then moved to Central Oregon where she focused on raising her children.
 She worked as a reporter for the Sisters Nugget Newspaper and the Bend Bulletin.

-Significantly, Jo received formal training for court-connected mediators in 1997, and has been mediating on and off for the past fifteen years.
+Significantly, Jo received formal training for court-connected mediators in 1997, and has been mediating on and off for the past twenty years.
 Jo has served as a court-connected mediator in small claims court and on landlord/tenant matters, as well as mediating a wide range of issues including: small business disputes, divorce, custody, intra-family disputes, conservatorship/guardianship matters, neighbor conflicts, and many others.
 Jo represents banks in foreclosure hearings.
 She is the magistrate for Sunriver.
 She has served on the Deschutes County Board of Property Tax Appeals since 2012.

 Jo’s an endorphin junkie, and can often be found running, biking (mountain and road), hiking, x-country skiing, traveling or reading a good book.